NaureenKhurram/Hospital-Analysis-Project/README.md

 * A small number of patients account for a high number of visits.
 * Nearly half of encounters have no insurance coverage.
 * Most encounters are short in duration.
-* Readmission rates vary significantly depending on definition used.
+* Readmission rates vary significantly.

 ### Files

-hospital_analysis.sql → all SQL queries used for analysis Hospital analysis report.pdf → full analysis and findings
+Hospital analysis queries.sql → all SQL queries used for analysis and EDA

+Hospital analysis report.pdf → full analysis and findings